Pherakki/SimpleDSCSModManager/README.md

 # SimpleDSCSModManager
-A very primitive mod manager for Digimon Story: Cyber Sleuth.
+A very basic mod manager for Digimon Story: Cyber Sleuth.

 This is a very quick-and-dirty GUI application that acts as a driver for [DSCSTools](https://github.com/SydMontague/DSCSTools) so that those who aren't comfortable with using the command line can easily install mods.
 Expect bugs.
 It uses the routines of DSCSTools to extract and re-build a (potentially) modded version of the DSDBA.steam.mvgl archive, which is an overwrite archive used by the game.